 In our previous blog, we talked about how to create basic interactive flashcards to learn new information.
-Today’s blog is going to show you how to create another type of interactive flashcards: a flashcard with higher level of interactivity to test learner’s knowledge.
+Today’s blog is going to show you how to create another type of interactive flashcards: advanced interactive flashcards with a higher level of interactivity to test learner’s knowledge.

-This advanced interactive flashcard consists of 2 sides.
-The front side contains clues and a blank for learners to enter the answer.
-The back side is the explanation for the correct answer.
+This advanced interactive flashcard type consists of 2 sides.
+The frontside contains clues and a blank for learners to enter the answer.
+The backside is the explanation for the correct answer.
 More precisely, I’m going to design a flashcard requiring learners to guess the name of an animal: Saola.

 Step 1: Insert and style a shape.
 (Annotations > Shapes).
 To add a clue about the animal name, double-click the shape to type.
 For more information, see How to insert and style a shape.